Code-Institute-Submissions/proj2_moviefinder/README.md

 The test cases can be found [here](https://docs.google.com/spreadsheets/d/1Qvv28y-rBKN6dQ5ZqUDT1VtdSd5hFcgNdNxFRSfqgXY/edit?usp=sharing).

 ## Future Improvements

-* Display the ratings of the movies upfront
+* Add a loading state when the search results is loading.
-* Allow the users to search based on year and director
+* Allow users to sort and filter the search by year and ratings.
-* Allow users to download the movie posters easily via a click
+* Allow users to view the Top 100 movies by year.

 ## Technology
 * HTML5